 An underactive thyroid or hypothyroidism often comes hand in hand with depression and according to Thyroid UK’s survey in 2015, over 50% of the hypothyroid patients who took part in the survey, also suffered from depression.
 More than half.

 Of those taking antidepressants, 47% saw no difference.
 Of course not, the underlying problem, being the poorly treated thyroid, or possibly adrenals, isn’t being fixed.

 Dr Barry Durrant-Peatfield also estimates that of the people on antidepressants, 30-50% will have unrecognised hypothyroidism.

 I’ve said before that your thyroid and adrenals’ health walks hand in hand, working together, and it’s because they are both part of the endocrine system.
-I’ll explain more about why one or both of them could be linked to your mental health.
+I’ll explain more about why one or both of them could be linked to your mental health, in this blog.

 Your thyroid and your mental health.